Hello, welcome to a little thing called 750 Words

 Because 750 words is nothing to sneeze at, it's also nice to have an easy way to know how many words you have to go.
 This site of course tracks your word count at all times and lets you know when you've passed the blessed 750 mark.
 And it gives you a nice big screen to write on, automatically scrolls as you write (like a typewriter), and automatically saves your writing as you go.

-Every month you get a clean bowling-esque score card.
+Every month you get a clean slate.
 If you write anything at all, you get 1 point.
 If you write 750 words or more, you get 2 points.
 If you write two, three or more days in a row, you get even more points.
-How I see it, points can motivate.
 It's fun to try to stay on streaks and the points are a way to play around with that.
 You can also see how others are doing points-wise if you're at all competitive that way.
+How I see it, points can motivate early on, and eventually the joy of writing will kick in and you'll be writing without any external motivation at all.

 ★ It's about writing, and getting into your brain